 Faculty/Staff and Alumni Advisors

 Every Fraternity/Sorority is required to have an advisor who is a full-time faculty or staff member at FGCU.
 It is also highly recommended that a fraternity/sorority have at least one alumni advisor.
 The organization must select its own advisor unless otherwise stated in the organization’s constitution.
 Advisors do not have voting rights within the organization unless otherwise stated in the organization’s constitution.
-Generally, an advisor will serve as a resource for the organization by counseling, advising, asking questions, challenging the organization, and encouraging members to make good decisions.
+Generally, an advisor will serve as a resource for the organization by counseling, advising, questioning, challenging the organization, and encouraging members to make good decisions.

 In addition, an advisor’s role is to provide continuity for an organization as they can be an important resource regarding the history of the organization.
-Each year the organization must submit a faculty/staff Advisor Agreement Form to OSI via Eaglelink during the registration process.
+Each year the organization must submit a faculty/staff Advisor Agreement Form and Alumni Advisor Agreement Form (when applicable) to OFSLI via Eaglelink during the registration process.

-It is the Fraternity/Sorority’s responsibility to notify the Office of Student Involvement if/when their faculty/staff advisor and/or alumni advisor resigns.
+It is the Fraternity/Sorority’s responsibility to notify the Office of Fraternity & Sorority Life if/when their faculty/staff advisor and/or alumni advisor resigns.
 If a student organization faculty/staff advisor resigns, the Fraternity/Sorority must find a new faculty/staff advisor within 30 days.
 Failure to replace the faculty/staff advisor within the above stated timeframe may result in the loss of ability to host events, including but not limited to recruitment events, etc. The Fraternity and Sorority Life staff can assist organizations with identifying potential advisors.

 On Campus Advisor (faculty or staff) Expectations